AdobeDocs/experience-platform.fr-FR/help/landing/home.md

 ## [!DNL Experience Platform] didacticiels

-Commencez à utiliser [!DNL Platform] rapidement et facilement en suivant des didacticiels pas à pas pour tout, de la préparation de vos données à l&#39;assimilation à des algorithmes avancés d&#39;apprentissage automatique.
-Ces didacticiels ont été conçus pour compléter l&#39;information contenue dans la [!DNL Experience Platform] documentation, de sorte que pour de meilleurs résultats, gardez les documents en main tout en complétant les didacticiels.
-Consultez les didacticiels [](../tutorials/home.md) Experience Platform pour commencer.
+Get started with [!DNL Platform] quickly and easily by following along with step-by-step tutorials for everything from preparing your data for ingestion to advanced machine learning algorithms.
+These tutorials have been designed to supplement the information found within the [!DNL Experience Platform] documentation, so for best results keep the documents on-hand while completing the tutorials.
+Consultez les [tutoriels Experience Platform](../tutorials/home.md) pour commencer.

 ## Didacticiels vidéo